tony-jones/slick/README.md

 Slick is a responsive front-end framework that doesn’t use any JavaScript frameworks.
-It pulls in inspiration and some features from frameworks such as Twitter Bootstrap, Materialize, Material Design Lite, and other article I have read in the past.
-Hence the name Slick.
+It pulls in inspiration and some features from frameworks such as Twitter Bootstrap, Materialize, Material Design Lite, articles and tutorials.

 ## Use in Your project